walnuthq/madara-docs/docs/quickstart/devnet.md

 1. Select Madara mode: Devnet
 1. Input DB path: keep the default

-It will take a while to prepare everything.
-TODO: how long?
+It may take half an hour to prepare the image the first time.
+Once the devnet is ready, leave it running and open a new terminal for the rest of this tutorial.

 ## Configure